NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1e_wildfire_change_detection.md

 ## Functions to Read in SDR and CHM Image Collections

 Let's get started.
 The code in the beginning of this lesson should look familiar from the previous tutorials in this series.
 In this first chunk of code, we will the center location of GRSM, and read in the fire perimeter as a FeatureCollection.
+We will also define some custom color palettes that are pulled from <a href="https://github.com/gee-community/ee-palettes" target="_blank">GitHub gee-community/ee-palettes</a>.
+These custom palettes are not required, but will help make a nice visualization.

 ```javascript
 // Specify center location and flight box for GRSM (https://www.neonscience.org/field-sites/grsm)